In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 Profile posts are most useful for these scenarios:

 - Influencer identification.
-Pull posts from everyone in a target account and rank them by engagement.
+Pull posts from everyone in a target account and rank by engagement.
 The person with the most likes and comments is the internal influencer, and often the best first contact.

 cURL Example